AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

   - d.
 Attachments
     - Confirm that attachments are accessible and searchable.

   - e.
-Run through **checklist describe what is left after coordinating with Adam**
+Run through test cases at <https://github.dxc.com/Platform-DXC/confluence/blob/master/tests/README.md>.

 **Make go or no-go decision**
 If no-go, do back-out.
 Go to **9.
 Backout**.